K3ysTr0K3R/CVE2PoC/README.md

 > By default, CVE2PoC automatically generates a detailed JSON and HTML reports in the current directory.
 To use a different output directory, use the `-o` flag.

-To test this feature, you can use the provided [sample files](CVE2PoC/data/samples).
+To test this feature, use the provided [sample files](CVE2PoC/data/samples).

 ## CVE Description